Jeff Bradley (politician)

 Jeffrey A. Bradley (born May 3, 1957) is an American politician.
 He is a member of the South Carolina House of Representatives from the 123rd District, serving since 2014.
 He is a member of the Republican party.

-Bradley is Chair of the House Regulations and Administrative Procedures Committee.
+Bradley is Chair of the House Regulations and Administrative Procedures Committee, and 1st Vice Chair of the House Education and Public Works Committee.